 In prior posts for the FCPA Blog, I discussed how compliance officers are subject matter experts for the compliance program and why the board-adopted company code of ethics is a fundamental ingredient of the compliance program.… Continue Reading

 The average salary for a chief compliance officer outside the health care sector managing at least a quarter of their company’s legal and regulatory risk was $150,207, and their total compensation was $179,753.… Continue Reading

 During the past month, I’ve been in London at the SCCE European initiative conference and last week at the Florida convention of the Health Care Compliance Association.
 The month has been an opportunity to gain some new perspective on the community of global compliance officers.… Continue Reading

 I’ve been attending the HCCA’s 19th Annual Compliance Institute this week in Lake Buena Vista, Florida.

-My thanks to Professor Andy Spalding and his students from the University of Richmond School of Law for undertaking the Rio 2016 project and executing it with dedication and enthusiasm.… Continue Reading
+My thanks to Professor Andy Spalding and his students from the University of Richmond School of Law for undertaking the Rio 2016 project and executing it with dedication and enthusiasm.
+I hope it becomes a model for law students around the globe.… Continue Reading

-The compliance profession has for years been beset by a debate with the outside world over the position of Chief Compliance and Ethics Officer (CECO).… Continue Reading
+The compliance profession has for years been beset by a debate with the outside world over the position of Chief Compliance and Ethics Officer (CECO).
+Should the CECO be part of the law department reporting to the general counsel?… Continue Reading

 To balance the excitement over recent reports of the DOJ’s tough investigation and a new CEO at Wal-Mart, we could consider what compliance officers are taught by the SCCE: Lawful but awful does not mean everything is OK; it’s a wake up call and a test of the company’s identity.… Continue Reading